Skip to content

 The Fundamental Tradeoff

-This is why network-level fingerprinting (covered in Network Fingerprinting) is so dangerous: it operates below the proxy layer, exposing your real system even when application-layer proxying is perfect.
+For example, if you configure a proxy to present a "Windows 10" User-Agent but your actual Linux system's TCP fingerprint contradicts this at Layer 4, sophisticated detection systems can flag this inconsistency as a strong bot indicator.
+This is why network-level fingerprinting (covered in Network Fingerprinting) is so dangerous: it operates below the proxy layer, exposing your real system even when application-layer proxying is flawless.

-At Layer 4 (Transport), two fundamentally different protocols dominate internet communication: TCP (Transmission Control Protocol) and UDP (User Datagram Protocol).
-They represent opposite design philosophies: reliability vs speed, overhead vs efficiency.
+At Layer 4 (Transport), two fundamentally different protocols dominate internet communication.
+They represent opposite design philosophies: reliability versus speed.

-TCP is like a phone call: you establish a connection, verify the other party is listening, exchange data reliably, then hang up.
+TCP is connection-oriented.
+Think of it like a phone call: you establish a connection, verify the other party is listening, exchange data reliably, then hang up.
 Every byte is acknowledged, ordered, and guaranteed to arrive.
+UDP is connectionless.
+You send your data and hope it arrives.
+No handshake, no acknowledgments, no guarantees.
+Just raw speed with minimal overhead.

 Feature TCP UDP